Ntrv3390/cli-based-dsa-visualizer-java/README.md

 Searching Array:

--- Searching is done in two ways
+-- Searching is done in two ways:
    1: Using Linear Search
    2: Using Binary Search

 Sorting Array:

--- Sorting is done in two ways
+-- Sorting is done in two ways:
    1: Using Merge Sort
    2: Using Quick Sort